billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 Imec BS cards have no non-neural input channels, except for a single SMA connector that SpikeGLX uses to synchronize the card with other devices.
-However, SpikeGLX can record concurrently from the imec cards and from an additional multifunction IO device to cover physiological data and trial marking signals, tightly synchronized with the neural probe data.
+However, SpikeGLX can record concurrently from the imec cards and from an additional multifunction or digital IO device to cover physiological data and trial marking signals.
+Neural and non-neural data are tightly synchronized.

 >SpikeGLX can actually operate two cards **provided they have identical model numbers**.
 We are treating such a pair as a single device with double the channel capacity.

-SpikeGLX has these requirements for a multifunction IO device:
+SpikeGLX has these requirements for the non-neural device:

 1. It must be an NI device that we can talk to via DAQmx (a general purpose device programming language for NI hardware).

-2. It must be an M-series (62XX), S-series (61XX) or X-series (63XX) device.
+2. It must be an M-series (62XX), S-series (61XX), X-series (63XX),
+or digital IO (653X) device.

 >Note: As of version 20190305 SpikeGLX can read up to 32 digital lines per device (previously limited to 8).
 Also, be aware that only a device's 'waveform' digital lines can be programmed for high sample rate input.
 You'll have to look at the device spec sheet to see the count of waveform lines.
+Digital device support is added as of version 20190413.

 We have direct experience with these: